SujalChoudhari/TraceBook/src/README.md

 - **Decorators**: Simplify logging with decorators that track function parameters and results.
 - **Remote Log Transmission**: Securely send logs to a remote server.
 - **Customizable Log Levels**: Control log verbosity with DEBUG, INFO, WARNING, and ERROR levels.
-- **Configurable Output**: Choose between logging to files or transmitting logs to a remote server.
+- **Configurable Output**: Choose between logging to console, files, or transmitting logs to a remote server.
+- **Web UI**: Visualize logs and system performance metrics through a customizable dashboard.

 ## Installation